-A sudden surge of wealth has lifted many Americans into the category of millionaire status.
+A steady surge of wealth has lifted many Americans into the millionaire category.

-Fidelity Investments says that as of the end of the second quarter of this year, 168,000 people enrolled in Fidelity workplace savings accounts had $1 million or more in their 401(k)s.
+Fidelity Investments says that as of the end of the second quarter of this year, the number of 401(k) and IRA millionaires reached a record high.

 What are these folks doing right that has allowed them to amass such wealth?
 Here are seven characteristics they share.
 Use these lessons as a model for your own wealth-building efforts.

 Becoming a 401(k) millionaire takes time.
 The Washington Post has noted that most people who achieve 401(k) millionaire status take a tortoise-like 30 years to do so.

 A get-rich-quick attitude is a surefire path to failure.
 So, be patient.
 Slow and steady will win the race.

 Fidelity reports that people who commit to investing over long periods reap rewards: